brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 Basically we need two types of storage:
 - Block storage for almost everything of the datastore components;
-- `ReadWriteMany` supported file storage for raw spans, which can be set by `DATASTORE_STORAGE_CLASS_SPANS`, in a real-world multi-node cluster!
+- `ReadWriteMany` supported file storage for:
+  - "raw spans", which can be set by `DATASTORE_STORAGE_CLASS_SPANS`, in a real-world multi-node cluster!
+  - And Synthetic monitoring if it's enabled.

 ## The TL'DR Guide